 Your product pages are designed to turn website visitors into customers.
-They include everything consumers need to research your products and make a decision, but most importantly they allow people to buy your products.
+They include all the information consumers need to research your products and make a decision, but most importantly they allow people to buy your products.

 That’s what “where to buy” solutions are for.
 In this guide, we’re going to dig into: